Australia’s Superannuation is awesome!

 Can you keep your superannuation in Australia even if you don’t live there?

 No you can’t.
-DIAC is very good at keeping the banking institutions up-to-date on your visa status.
+Department of Immigration and Border Control is very good at keeping the banking institutions up-to-date on your visa status.

-Remember that UBank account with the killer interest rate I mentioned above?
-Yeah, you can’t keep that open either.
 Sorry.
 Once you start having “off shore accounts” you start living in a very sticky area that can lead to serious trouble with the IRS resulting in large fines.
-Besides Australia, will not allow you to have bank accounts unless you are a current resident with a valid visa.
+Besides, Australia will not allow you to have bank accounts unless you are a current resident with a valid visa.